Updated: Sep 13

-Once up the stairs, there was another door to get in his house.
+Once up the stairs, there was another door to get into his house.

-There was a big table in the middle of the room, with four chairs, two big windows, a single bed, a red carpet and cushions on the floor, a guitar in the corner, some coats hanged on his guardrobe and lot’s of newspapers cuts on the wall, behind his bed, with pictures and sentences/words taken from pages of magazine, newspapers etc.
+There was a big table in the middle of the room, with four chairs, two big windows, a single bed, a red carpet and cushions on the floor, a guitar in the corner, some coats hanged on his wardrobe, and lot’s of newspapers clippings on the wall, behind his bed, with pictures and sentences/words taken from pages of magazine, newspapers etc.

-On the shelves near a fireplace, there were small car's miniatures and few artworks framed.
+On the shelves near a fireplace, there were small car miniatures and a few artworks framed.

 He asked me if I wanted a nice coffee, and I said yes.

-At that time I was in a relationship with a man older 11 years than me, who was creating me a lot of annoyance.
-He was always blaming me for his unhappiness and I do not know why I talked about it openly to Stephen.
+At that time I was in a relationship with a man older 11 years than me, who was causing me a lot of annoyance.
+He was always blaming me for his unhappiness, and I do not know why I talked about it openly to Stephen.

 I felt like I was with a psychologist.